 - Do Treat Oxalic Acid with Respect: Though all-natural, it can’t be stressed enough that Oxalic Acid is also highly dangerous.
 Because it comes in crystal form, inhalation can cause lung damage even before you mix it, so be sure to work in a well-ventilated area and possibly wear a personal respirator.

-- Do Clean Wood Properly Before Bleaching: Before applying Oxalic Acid, be sure that surfaces are completely stripped of all wax, finishes and oils.
+- Do Clean Wood Properly Before Bleaching: Before applying Oxalic Acid, be sure that surfaces are completely stripped of all wax, finishes and oils by using a wood cleaner.
 Also, remove any metal hardware, even if it’s not the hardware that caused the stain you wish to remove.

 - Do Work Slowly and Carefully: Just because Oxalic Acid doesn’t bleach unstained areas doesn’t mean you should be sloppy in application.
 Because it’s a dangerous chemical, maintain respect for the medium and apply it carefully in smooth, even coats, with either a soft rag or a paintbrush.

 - Don’t Leave Excess Oxalic Acid Behind: If you apply too much Oxalic Acid, be sure to wipe it away with a dry cloth immediately.
-This reduces risks of accidents and helps ensure your completed project looks its best.
+This reduces risks of accidents and helps ensure your bleached wood project looks its best.

 - Do Neutralize Oxalic Acid as You Work: Oxalic Acid by The Real Milk Paint Co. neutralizes easily with Borax.
 After coating your surface, mix 2 tablespoons of Borax with 1 quart of water, then use the mixed solution to wipe down the wood you’re bleaching once the Oxalic Acid dries.